swiftlang/swift-evolution/proposals/nnnn-actors.md

 Under `@reentrant(never)`, this code will deadlock, because a call from `EvanEvan.isEven` to `OddOddy.isOdd` will then depend on another call to `EvanEvan.isEven`, which cannot proceed until the original call completes.
 One would need to make these methods to be reentrant to eliminate the deadlock.

-With Swift embracing [Structured Concurrency](https://github.com/DougGregor/swift-evolution/blob/structured-concurrency/proposals/nnnn-structured-concurrency.md) as a core building block of its concurrency story, we may be able to do better than outright banning reentrancy.
+With Swift embracing [Structured Concurrency][sc] as a core building block of its concurrency story, we may be able to do better than outright banning reentrancy.
 In Swift, every asynchronous operation is part of a `Task` which encapsulates the general computation taking place, and every asynchronous operation spawned from such task becomes a child task of the current task.
 Therefore, it is possible to know whether a given asynchronous call is part of the same task hierarchy, which is the rough equivalent to being in the same call stack in synchronous code.

 We could introduce a new kind of reentrancy, *task-chain reentrancy*, which allows reentrant calls on behalf of the given task or any of its children.
 This resolves both the deadlock we encountered in the `convinceOtherwise` example from the section on [deadlocks](#deadlocks-with-non-reentrant-actors) as well as the mutually-recursive `isEven` example above, while still preventing reentrancy from unrelated tasks.
 This reentrancy therefore mimics synchronous code more closely, eliminating many deadlocks without allowing unrelated interleavings to break the high-level invariants of an actor.